benji300/joplin-commands/README.md

 > **NOTE** - Changes to the user options are only applied after a restart of the app

 - Show [Open URL in browser](#open-url-in-browser) on note toolbar:\
-  _Select whether a button for the command shall be shown on the note toolbar (next to note title) or not_
+  _Select whether a button to open the note URL in the default browser shall be shown on the note toolbar or not._

 - Show [Toggle to-do state](#toggle-to-do-state) on note toolbar:\
-  _Select whether a button for the command shall be shown on the note toolbar (next to note title) or not_
+  _Select whether a button to toggle the to-do state (open/closed) shall be shown on the note toolbar or not._

-> TODO - Add user options here...

 ## Installation